Recruit Parents Marine Corps Bootcamp Message Boards and Web Site

 Above information found on the Parris Island web site, October, 2009.

-To learn more, visit the Parris Island web site by using the links below:
+To learn more, visit the Parris Island web site by using the link below:

 Injury Prevention